mcampbell/shortify/TESTING.md

 # Testing the deployed app

-If you want to run the app in "deployed" mode (docker-compose, docker, or npm) instead of `npm start` mode, you may the same tests as the client integration tests, just with a config that points it to the deployed port, which is different:
+If you want to run the app in "deployed" mode (docker-compose, docker, or npm) instead of `npm start` mode, you may run the same tests as the client integration tests, just with a config that points it to the deployed port, which is different:

 - `cd src/client`
 - `npm run test:integration-deployed`